linuxmuster/linbo-build-docker/README.md

 This build environment based on Ubuntu 22.04 allows building linuxmuster-linbo7 ubuntu packages on any linux distro, which provides docker and git.

+Note:
+- If you want to build a package of linuxmuster-linbo7 4.0.x you have to checkout branch 18.04.
-Note: Run the scripts as an unprivileged user.
+- Run the scripts as an unprivileged user.
 The user has to member of the group _docker_.

 ### Installation/Update
 - Clone this repository.